Samuel Kassow: Career

-Kassow was the Charles Northam Professor at Trinity College for many years.
+Kassow was the Charles Northam Professor at Trinity College for many years, until his retirement in 2025.

 Kassow was a consultant to the Museum of History of the Polish Jews, which opened on the site of the Warsaw Ghetto, and was responsible for two of the eight core exhibitions.

 In his book, Who Will Write Our History?
 Rediscovering a Hidden Archive From the Warsaw Ghetto, Kassow speaks about the importance of preserving historical documents and the past.
 He describes the historical events going on during World War II in the 1940s that affected and eventually eliminated the Warsaw Ghetto.
 His main focus is the Ringelblum Archive created in absolute secrecy by a small group of people that lived in the Warsaw Ghetto which were uncovered and studied about ten years later.

 In 2014, Indiana University Press and the United States Holocaust Museum published The Clandestine History of the Kovno Jewish Ghetto Police, with an introduction by Kassow.

 His 2007 book Who Will Write Our History was adapted into a documentary film of the same title, directed by Roberta Grossman and produced by Nancy Spielberg.
 It was released in 2018.